Can persons injured by bad medical care in military and VA healthcare facilities sue for malpractice?

 No. The FTCA does not allow jury trials.
 A federal judge considers the evidence and gives a verdict.
 One advantage to this process is that a case gets to trial more quickly and the trial itself is speedier.

-If I win my case or settlement, what is your fee?
+If my case is settled or won at trial, what is your fee?

 The FTCA limits attorneys' fees.
-If a case is settled, before filing suit, our fee is 20% of the recovery.
+If a case is settled before filing suit, our fee is 20% of the total recovery.
 After the suit has been filed, our fee is 25%.
-The costs that we advance are collected in addition to the fee.

 Isn't it impossible to win a lawsuit against the United States?